ionic-team/ionic-docs/src/pages/studio/guides/using-native-functionality.md

 For more detailed instructions, please see the [Building for iOS](/docs/building/ios) or [Building for Android](/docs/building/android) documentation.

 If you'd like to follow along with a beginners tutorial that includes utilizing the Camera Cordova plugin, please see our [Build your First App guide](/docs/angular/your-first-app).
-While this guide isn't specific to Studio, you can still follow along utilizing Studio.
+While this guide isn't specific to Studio, you can still follow along using Studio.